Skill Demand Index

 Jobs Analyzed

-Most employers want Leadership Experience at architect level, not just familiarity.
+Most employers want Leadership Experience at hands-on daily use, not textbook knowledge.

 Overview